cheruyotcollins46-lab/cheruyotcollins46-lab.github.io/_tabs/Resume.md

 ### **Data Science Intern**
 **Techsavanna Software Institute**
-- Work with the data analytics team to design and implement data pipelines.
+- Worked with the data analytics team to design and implement data pipelines.
-- Perform exploratory data analysis (EDA) and build ML models for predictive analytics.
+- Performed exploratory data analysis (EDA) and built ML models for predictive analytics.
-- Support AI integration in business solutions using Python and SQL.
+- Supported AI integration in business solutions using Python and SQL.

 ### **Statistician Attachee**
 **Nairobi County Revenue Department** | *May 2019 – August 2019*